 All edited cells are marked with the grey background.
 We recommend revising all those cells carefully before saving the changes.
 Once changes have been saved, they cannot be reverted.

 Choose File > Export To > iTunes... in Tag Editor menu bar to open 'Export to iTunes' dialogue.
-In 'Export to iTunes' dialogue select an iTunes playlist where selected files should be added and press Continue.
+Select an iTunes playlist or type in a new playlist name in 'Export to iTunes' dialogue.
+Press Continue to finish exporting.

 Tag Editor allows creating M3U, XSPF, PLS, ASX and WPL playlists.